Treasure Museum of the Basilica of Saint Francis in Assisi: Works

-Despite the impoverishment suffered during the course of its history, the museum still contains works that can be admired for their great beauty and notable historical and artistic interest, allowing us only to imagine how much grander the collection was up until the end of the 18th century, when it remained in large portion intact.

 The collection contains for the most part works of the so-called minor arts, although it does contain some sculpture and paintings.
 Among that which has survived from the very start of the collection, we find clear testimony of the Treasure's international character in works of French origin (like the illuminated manuscripts from Paris from the middle of the 13th century; gold and silver metalwork, among which is the magnificent reliquary of the Seamless Garment as well as the reliquary of the thorn from the Crown of Thorns in classic Parigian gothic style from the second half of the 12th century; and also an elegant Madonna and Child in ivory, also in the purest French gothic of the 14th century), of Flemish origin (the tapestry of Pope Sixtus IV and a few ivory carvings), and of Germanic origin (the clock donated in 1701 by the Austrian Emperor Leopold I to Fr.
 Vincenzo Coronelli, and a few precious metal works from Salzburg).

 Gold and silver metalwork predominates: the reliquaries come in various forms and styles, and are from various places and times.
 Some are distinguished by their uniqueness, for example, those of Saint Andrew (13th century) and Saint Ursula (14th century), decorated with gilded and engraved glass.
 Among the altar vessels are a number of chalices, from different epochs, of which the most celebrated is surely that of gold-plated silver and enamels made by Guccio di Mannaia and gift of Pope Nicholas IV, the first Franciscan pope, who reigned from 1288 to 1292.

 Also on display are: two rare Sicilian silk dossals from the beginning of the 13th century, works of Venetian glass (a crystal cross with miniatures from the early 14th century), and a number of painted works among which is the processional cross, painted on both sides, by the Master of the Blue Crucifix (late 13th century), and two altar panels by Tiberio di Assisi and Lo Spagna, both working at the end of the 15th and beginning of the 16th centuries.
 Among the textiles deserving special mention is the Florentine altar-frontal which was based on a drawing by Antonio del Pollaiuolo and donated to the basilica by Pope Sixtus IV in (perhaps?)
 1478 on the occasion of the 250th anniversary of the canonization of Saint Francis.